jonshiach/graphics-labs/_sources/pages/07_Moving_the_camera.md

 ### Camera movement speed

-So it works but the camera movement is too quick meaning that the controls are too sensitive.
+So it works but the camera movement is too quick resulting in controls are too sensitive.
 To overcome this issue we can multiply the camera direction vector by number which we can choose to adjust the speed of the camera.
 Edit `camera.hpp` to add a `speed` attribute to the Camera class

 ```cpp
 // Speed attributes